Microscope Crew

 What are low-power and high-power microscopes?

 Light microscopes are divided into two categories; low power and high power.
-Low power microscopes are commonly called stereo microscopes as they are used to examine objects visible to the naked eye.
-Compound microscopes are high power because they help observe cells that are not visible to the naked eye.
+Low-power microscopes are commonly called stereo microscopes as they are used to examine objects visible to the naked eye.
+Compound microscopes are high-power because they help observe cells that are not visible to the naked eye.

 Should I choose a Halogen light source or LED?

-The choice of a light source is highly dependent on your requirement and preferences.
+The choice of a light source is highly dependent on your requirements and preferences.
 LED and halogen have their specific pros and cons for you to choose accordingly.
 LED light sources do not emit heat and last longer than halogen.
 But, sometimes, they give a specific yellow color to the specimen.
 On the other hand, halogen lights are similar to natural light; the bulbs are cheap but emit heat.

 Can I see cells at 100x magnification?

-If you wish to observe the cells of a specimen, you have to use a compound microscope at least with a 400 magnification.
+If you wish to observe the cells of a specimen, you have to use a compound microscope at least 400 magnification.
 It can also be obtained by choosing a 10x eyepiece and 40x objective lens to achieve the required magnification.

 Are mechanical stages better than stage clips?

-While the stage clips cannot move and are used to keep the specimen in one place, the mechanical stage allows you to move to observe the specimen from the direction you want.
+While the stage clips cannot move and are used to keep the specimen in one place, the mechanical stage allows you to move to observe the specimen in the direction you want.
 It moves in both X and Y dimensions to provide you with the perfect observation.
 If mechanical stages were not present, you would have to move the slide by hand around the stage clips to focus on the object.

 Which microscopes are commonly used in school labs?